 Time to Fall Back – Tonight Marks the End of Daylight Saving TimePublished on

-March 8th was when we set our clocks forward.
-Tonight, Sunday, November 1st, at 2:00am we will set our clocks back one hour and regain the hour of sleep that we lost in March.
-Don’t forget to move your clock back by one hour before going to sleep tonight so you can take full advantage of the extra hour.
-If not you may find yourself showing up to church or the football game an hour before everyone else.
+On March 10th we set our clocks forward one hour.
+Luckily, on Sunday, November 3rd at 2:00am we will set our clocks back one hour and regain the hour of sleep that we lost in March.
+Daylight Saving Time ends and Standard Time begins.
+Remember to move your clock back by one hour before going to sleep tonight so you can take full advantage of that extra hour.
+If not, you may find yourself showing up to church or the football game an hour early.

-It’s easy to remember whether you lose or gain and hour by thinking of Daylight Saving this way.
-In the spring, you spring forward by moving the clock ahead an hour.
-In the fall, you fall back and move the time on the clock back by one hour.
+It’s easy to remember whether you lose or gain and hour by thinking of Daylight Saving this way:

 Anything Special People with Visual Impairments Should Know?